-The library considers customer objections to material in its collection only when the objections are submitted in writing.
-The "Request for Reconsideration of Material" form may be used for this purpose.
+PCCLD considers customer objections to library resources only when the objections are submitted in writing.
+The "Request for Reconsideration of Library Resources" form may be used for this purpose and must be completed in its entirety for consideration.
+The following review process will be conducted in a timely manner:

-When the customer completes the form, the item and the form are sent to the PCCLD Executive Director.
-The Executive Director will assign a committee of librarians to review the material and professional reviews of the item.

-After reviewing the material, the committee shall decide on a recommendation as to whether or not the title is to be retained in the collection.
-This recommendation and the item shall be forwarded to the Executive Director with any supporting materials and reviews collected.
-Meanwhile, all other copies of the title shall remain in the collection and available for public use, subject only to routine controls normally placed on that material.

-The Executive Director shall review the committee recommendation and agree or disagree.
+- 1) When the customer completes the form, it is sent to the PCCLD Executive Director and a receipt of request letter will be sent to the patron. - 2) The Executive Director will assign a committee of librarians and library staff to review the resource, survey peer libraries, and conduct research to determine the appropriateness of the library resource in question.
+A resident or property owner in Pueblo County may submit up to five requests for reconsideration in a calendar year.
+Library resources will be evaluated for reconsideration only once in a two-year period.
+If an identical or substantially similar library resource has been reviewed in the last two years, PCCLD reserves the right to deny an additional review. - 3) After reviewing the resource, the committee shall decide on a recommendation as to whether or not the resource is to be retained, altered or removed from the library.
+The committee will submit a formal recommendation report to the Executive Director with any supporting materials, reviews and research collected.
+Meanwhile, the library resource shall remain available to the public. - 4) CRS 24-90-122 prohibits retaliation against library staff, contractors or volunteers for refusing to remove a library resource before it has been reviewed according to the reconsideration policy, or for making acquisition, display or programming decisions in good faith accordance with library standards. - 5) The Executive Director shall review the committee recommendation and agree or disagree.
 The final decision as to the merit of the complaint shall remain with the Executive Director.
 The Executive Director shall then write a letter to the customer stating the Library's response to the customer's inquiry and explaining the action taken.
 A copy of the letter shall be kept in the Executive Director's Office for future reference.
-As library liaison, the Executive Director shall inform the Library Board of the complaint and resulting decision.

-This review process will be completed in a timely manner.
+As library liaison, the Executive Director shall inform the Library Board of Trustees of the complaint and resulting decision. - 6) The final determination regarding requests for reconsideration of library resources shall be made available to the public on PCCLD's website.
+Information about the resource and outcome of each review will remain posted on PCCLD's website for two years from the date the determination was made. - 7) A written request for reconsideration of a library resource is not a library user record as described in Section 24-90-119 (1).
+A written request for reconsideration of library resources is an open record under the "Colorado Open Records Act," Part 2 of Article 72 of this Title 24